t-willis/e-commerce-back-end/README.md

 - Clone the repository to your local machine
 - Navigate to the project repository
+- Change the information in the .env file to match your MySQL login information
 - Type `npm install` in the terminal to install dependencies
 - Log in to MySQL in your terminal
 - Run the command `source db/schema.sql` to create the database, then exit the MySQL shell by typing `exit` in your terminal